markcastle/simple-jwt/README.md

 ## 🔒 Security Notice

 SimpleJwt includes security upgrades that address known vulnerabilities in dependencies.
 When upgrading, we recommend always checking for the latest version which will include security patches.

+## Technical Details

+- **Framework Compatibility**:
+  - .NET Standard 2.1 compliant
+  - Compatible with .NET Core 3.0+, .NET 5+, and any other .NET implementation supporting .NET Standard 2.1
+  - No platform-specific dependencies

+- **Dependencies**:
+  - Zero external NuGet packages required
+  - Uses only built-in .NET Standard 2.1 libraries
+  - No runtime dependencies beyond .NET Standard 2.1